cloudbees-io/gin-fm-example/README.md

 This application demonstrates how you can integrate CloudBees Feature Management with your Gin application.
 The application shows how your Gin application can respond live to changes in feature flag settings - when you update flag values in the CloudBees platform the display will update within moments.

+## VPC Installations

+If you are using Feature Management in a CloudBees-managed VPC environment, you must configure additional settings.
+There are six endpoints that must be updated in the main.go file under options := server.NewRoxOptions(server.RoxOptionsBuilder{ Your SDK configurations must point to the specific endpoints provided by your CloudBees SRE.

 ## Insert your SDK Key

 Every application using CloudBees Feature Management needs to be configured with an SDK Key that connects it to your Flags & configurations in the [CloudBees Platform](https://cloudbees.io/).